Prep Time 5'PT5M

 A lot of the interest around blueberries as a health food centres around certain compounds they contain, called anthocyanins.

-Anthocyanins are pigments and they are responsible for the lovely blue-purple colour of blueberries (and their impressive capacity to stain everything they touch).
+Anthocyanins are pigments and they are responsible for the lovely blue-purple color of blueberries (and their impressive capacity to stain everything they touch).

 However, anthocyanins are also antioxidants.
 This means they can help fight the damage caused in the body by free radicals.
 If left untamed, free radicals can cause cell damage and ageing, as well as being implicated in a host of diseases.